Are Bluetooth hearing aids worth it?

 In years past, if you wanted to comfortably wear headphones to listen to music, you might have to take off your hearing aids.
 But by doing so, you reduced the quality of the sound.
 Bluetooth hearing aids solve this problem because it turns your hearing aids into headphones – in function at least.

-Bluetooth hearing aids connect your hearing aids wirelessly to smart, modern technologies like a TV, computer, smartphone or tablet, bringing music, conversations, movie dialogue and more straight to your ears.
+Bluetooth hearing aids connect your hearing aids wirelessly to smart, modern technologies like a TV, computer, smartphone, or tablet, bringing music, conversations, movie dialogue, and more straight to your ears.
 The sound quality is clear and without any background noise you might’ve picked up if you were trying to hear from across the room.

-Note that most hearing aids are Bluetooth-compatible rather than having the technology themselves.
+Note that some hearing aids are Bluetooth-compatible rather than having the technology themselves.
 This allows them to seamlessly communicate with any Bluetooth-enabled device like those listed above using a Bluetooth streamer.
 Bluetooth streamers are small devices that link your devices to your hearing aids.
 In terms of function, there’s not much of a difference other than needing to get the small device.
 But the great thing about it is that rather than buying new hearing aids, you may just need to get a streaming device to enjoy Bluetooth.

 It’s important to talk to your hearing specialist about any devices you’d like to use with your hearing aids and how you might use them to ensure that the technology is compatible.
 Most devices purchased new in the last 5 years or so will be.

 The pros of Bluetooth hearing aids abound.
 With Bluetooth-enabled hearing aids, you can do useful things like:

 - Take calls directly with your hearing aids.

 - Hear your grandson’s voice in crystal clarity when you video chat on your desktop computer.